komv123/AgileHWProject/README.md

 ```
 This will create the directory `synth/f4pga/tools` and `synth/f4pga/f4pga-examples`.

-### /tools
-The tools take up roughly 6GB of storage.
+F4PGA take up roughly 6GB of storage.
 If you ever want to delete the tools just run:
 ```bash
 make uninstall
 ```